FormulaCompiler.jl

 Use Cases

-• Monte Carlo simulations: Millions of model evaluations
+• Monte Carlo simulations with large data and many model evaluations

 • Bootstrap resampling: Repeated matrix construction